 That’s why it’s important to listen to what your customers on other mediums such as…

-There’s one place where customers are already leaving feedback about your business: review sites like Google.
+There’s one place where customers are already leaving feedback about your business: business review sites like Google.
 Looking at these customer reviews can give you a great idea of where your business needs to improve.

 Of course, in order for customer reviews to provide effective feedback, it’s important to make sure that you’re soliciting reviews regularly.
 Without solicitation, only customers who feel that they had a strong negative experience will be motivated to leave reviews.